Moroccan Couscous Friday: Culinary Traditions in Morocco

 There is some debate over the origin of couscous, though it is most commonly attributed to the Berbers, general term for the indigenous people of North Africa.
 Berbers were more commonly nomadic tribes, so this dry grain, which would not spoil easy and which could be prepared with minimal equipment and seasonal ingredients, was the logical choice for a satisfying and nourishing meal.

 Couscous in its various forms later spread throughout the region with the Arab conquest, and become even more popular worldwide when former colonial powers, such as France, Spain and Portugal, brought this dish back to their respective countries.
 Recipes for this distinguished dish can be found in cookbooks as early as the 13th century.

 There is equal debate about the meaning behind the name itself.
 Some say it comes from the sound emitted from the “couscoussier” (French term for the steamer and base pan combo used to prepare the grains and stew).
 Others say it comes from an Arabic term to describe the raking of the grains between steamings – still others claim the name is derived from a verb in Arabic meaning “to pound small”, referring to the size of the grains.

 Couscous / seksu / kseksou – however Moroccans call it – it’s all delicious

-While the flavor of the couscous stew may differ in the Maghreb region – Algeria favors a tomato-based broth, and Tunisians definitely serve their couscous spicy! – all are served over steamed and plumped semolina.
+While the flavor of this stew may differ in the Maghreb region – Algeria favors a tomato-based broth, and Tunisians definitely serve it up spicy! – all are ladled over steamed and plumped semolina.

-Try your hand at making couscous at home
+Try your hand at making Moroccan couscous at home

 Now, if you’ll please excuse me, I have a steaming lamb-vegetable couscous in front of me to eat.